Pola

 You want to know if social media improves your Google ranking – and why the answers are so contradictory.

-We clarify what is directly a myth and where social indirectly has very real effects: through discovery, trust, brand searches, links, and a better user journey.
+We clarify what a direct myth is and where social media works very indirectly but effectively: through discovery, trust, brand searches, links, and a better user journey.

-In the end, you have a practical approach on how to combine social, SEO, and UX so that visibility doesn't happen by chance but grows understandably.
+In the end, you will have a practical approach to combining social media, SEO, and UX so that visibility doesn't occur by chance, but grows comprehensibly.

 social signals